CORNFLOWER

 But this is not a small version of Perennial Cornflower.
 Note un-opened bud top left.

-Not to be semantically confused with: Common Centaury (Centaurium erythraea) nor with similar Centauries such as Seaside Centaury (Centaurium littorale) [plants whose Latin names are similar, but which are in a totally different Family altogether, the Gentian Family (Gentianaceae)].
+Not to be semantically confused with: Common Centaury (Centaurium erythraea) nor with similar Centauries such as Seaside Centaury (Centaurium littorale) [plants whose scientific names are similar, but which are in a totally different Family altogether, the Gentian Family (Gentianaceae)].

 Not to be confused with : Cornflour [a flour produced from Corn made famous by Brown and Poulson].